 GEt Your Questions Answered

 Curious about how we do things?
-Get answers to the most common questions about the Forgotten Flavors approach to raising the most nutritious eggs, chicken and beef in a way that respects our animals and our planet.
+Get answers to the most common questions about the Forgotten Flavors approach to raising the most nutritious eggs and beef in a way that respects our animals and our planet.

 Soy-free means that no soybeans or soy-based products are included as part of an animals’ feed ration.
 Most industrial raised animals (chickens, pigs, dairy cows and feedlot beef cattle) are fed diets high in soybean meal and roasted soybeans for protein sources.
 Along with being high in protein, soybeans are also very high in omega-6 fatty acids.

 This is concerning because research indicates that consuming a diet with a high omega 6:3 ratio promotes inflammation and many diseases, including cardiovascular disease, cancer and autoimmune diseases .
 The omega 6:3 ratio in the modern Western diet may be as high as 25:1 and optimal recommendations are typically stated at less than 5:1 .

 It is more expensive, requires special accommodations, and requires more labor to feed animals without using soybeans.
 However, at Forgotten Flavors we feel that the extra time, money and effort is more than worth it in the end.

 For example, USDA’s National Nutrient Database for Standard Reference for Omega 6 to Omega 3 fatty acid ratio for industrial raised chicken is 15:1.
 Chickens raised with the same feed diet, but kept out on pasture instead of in a barn causes the Omega 6:3 ratio to drop to 8:1.
 And if these same chickens on pasture had the soybeans and soy products removed from their feed diet, the omega 6:3 ratio would fall to an incredibly healthy 3:1 ratio!—Now, that is a health food truly worth fueling your body with!